-I recently stumbled upon the holy grail - a VPN method that is simple to configure, high performance, and (so I’m told) highly secure.
+I recently stumbled upon what I think may be the holy grail - a VPN method that is simple to configure, high performance, and (so I’m told) highly secure.
 Until now my experience of using VPNs was that you could choose any two of the above, but never expect to get all three!

-The easy by which you can get this up and running is quite astonishing.
-The documentation is quite good, but still has a few holes which hopefully will be covered here - adapted from https://www.wireguard.com/install/
+The ease by which you can get this up and running is quite astonishing.
+The documentation is quite good, but still has a few holes which hopefully will be covered here, adapted from https://www.wireguard.com/install/

 NOTE: Wireguard is not yet merged into mainline kernel which means compiling the required kernel module from source.
 Fortunately, thanks to DKMS this step is painless.
 From what I understand, mainline kernel support is imminent.

-Both ends of the VPN are running stock Centos7
+Both ends of the VPN described here are running stock Centos7

 IPv4 routing is enabled.
 This is set in